secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/pathfactory/index.html.md

 1. Choose how you will upload the asset (Website URL, file upload, or CSV).
     - For a Website URL, copy/paste the URL.
 For multiple URLs, paste one per line.
     - For a file upload, select this option and either drag and drop the file onto the file upload window or select it from your computer.
 Files can be up to 100MB.
-    - If you want to [bulk upload multiple assets using the CSV option](#bulk-upload), create an issue in the Marketing Operations project and assign `@sdaily`.
+    - [Follow the bulk upload instructions](#bulk-upload) to upload multiple assets to the content library via CSV.
 1. Enter the title of the asset under `Public Configurations`.
 Ensure that the title is free of SEO meta information such as `| GitLab`.
 1. Provide a clear and concise description of the content if one does not exist.
 1. Select the content type from the dropdown.